-On 7 August 2019, we got some huge news; we were chosen as finalists for the Best Design Awards from the Designers Institute of New Zealand!
-To say that we’re extremely excited is an understatement; as the only Southland company who are finalists in the national award, we’ve shown that Southlanders have what it takes to compete with huge companies from Auckland and Wellington.
-We entered our designs from Mīharo that we created earlier this year into the Ngā Aho category, an award that reflects New Zealand’s indigenous culture, heritage, and sense of place with an emphasis on cross-culture collaboration between designers and the clients.
+On 7 August 2019, we got some great news.
+We were chosen as finalists for the Best Design Awards from the Designers Institute of New Zealand!
+To say that we’re extremely excited is an understatement.
+As the only Southland company who are finalist in the national award, we’ve shown that Southlanders have what it takes to compete with huge companies from Auckland and Wellington.
+We entered our designs from Mīharo that we created earlier this year into the Ngā Aho category.
+This is an award that firstly reflects New Zealand’s indigenous culture, heritage, and sense of place.
+And secondly with an emphasis on cross-culture collaboration between designers and the clients.

-We’re up against 21 other design companies in the category, and while it’s an honour just to be nominated, we’re hoping to be a winner!
+We’re up against 21 other design companies in the category.

 Yes; people know them.
 Since the mid-70’s, the Designers Institute of New Zealand has been showcasing great designs from around the country.
-For the last 20 years, the Best Design Awards changed to an annual awards programme and receives hundreds if not thousands of entries each year across 9 disciplines and 50 categories.
-Big names like Designworks, Te Papa, Weta Workshop, and top students from universities across the country enter the awards, and now Back9 is in the fray.
+For the last 20 years, the Best Awards changed to an annual awards programme and receives hundreds if not thousands of entries each year.
+And entries are across 9 disciplines and 50 categories.
+Big names like Designworks, Te Papa, Weta Workshop, and top students from universities across the country enter the awards.
+And now Back9 is in the fray.
 The best of the best move on in their respective categories and fly up to Auckland for the awards dinner.
 Good thing direct flights will be available from Invercargill by then!

 What’s the finalist project?